ava-labs/avalanche-docs/docs/subnets/wagmi.md

 Genesis file of WAGMI can be found [here](https://github.com/ava-labs/subnet-evm/blob/master/networks/testnet/11111/genesis.json).

-Everyone that has used e the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
+Everyone that has used the C-Chain more than twice (~970k addresses) has been airdropped 10 WGM tokens.
 With the current fee parameterization, this should be enough for hundreds of TXs.

 This is one of the first cases of using Avalanche Subnets as a proving ground for changes in a